 Not many can say two are one of a kind,

-Two were freinds and uncorse words we never say,
+Two were friends and uncorse words we never say,

 Agree on most things we were taught,